fercomunello/dotfiles/fedora/README.md

   **Switch windows of current workspace:** Mod+Tab <br>

-  * **Note:** It's also possible to move between workspaces by holding Mod key while scroll up and down.
+  * **Note:** It's also possible to move between workspaces by holding Mod key while scroll up and down (only on Wayland).

 **Windows:**
   **Close window:** Mod+Q <br>